This homily was given by Fr. Herbert Nicholls on January 19that the Mother of the Light Convent.

-One young man came admitting to the saint that he was routinely molested with temptations of impurity.
+Macarius became a spiritual father to a great number of monks, who accepted his direction.
+One young man came admitting to the saint that he was routinely struggling with temptations of impurity.
 Macarius was convinced that the trouble was due to indolence.
 Accordingly, he advised the man never to eat before sunset, and to meditate fervently at his work, to labor vigorously without slackening.
 The young man faithfully complied and in a short time was freed of his spiritual struggle.

 There was still another grave temptation with which Macarius had to struggle.
 A woman falsely accused him that he had threatened her with violence if she did not submit to him.
 For this alleged crime, Macarius was dragged through the streets, beaten and insulted as a “hypocrite hiding under the garb of a monk”.
 Macarius suffered these indignities with patience saying, Well Macarius, now you must work the harder for you have another to provide for…But in turn God revealed his innocence.
 The woman falling into labor in extreme anguish was not able to deliver until she named the true father of the child.
 The furor of the crowd against Macarius turned to admiration for his humility and patience.